j-euler/adaq-doc/docs/source/tutorial.rst

 Node scaling
 ---------------

-After we have generated the defect, we need to optimze the number of nodes to run the defect calucations with.
+After we have generated the defect, we need to optimize the number of nodes to run the defect calculations with.
 This is done with the node scaling workflow.
 This step will store the number of nodes (``nodes_ht_tetralith.txt``) and the ``NBANDS`` tag (``nodes_ht_tetralith_nbands.txt``) in the ``ht.project/adaq/`` folder that are used for all defect calculations.
 If something goes wrong, remove these files to reset.